Will a Tone-Gard™ help my Mandolin?

 I have yet to hear a mandolin that doesn’t benefit from the Gard.
-Plus the added benefits of quicker “wake-up” of the instrument, and the protection of the back from zippers, buttons, and belt buckles.
+Plus the added benefits of quicker “wake-up” of the instrument, and the protection of the back from zippers, buttons, belt buckles, and other hazards.

 How did you come up with the Tone-Gard™?